-Material relating to British missionaries, aid or development in the Sudans, from the late 19th century to the present day, particularly during the period of the Anglo-Egyptian Condominium, 1899-1955.
+Material relating to Christianity (all denominations), aid or development in Sudan and South Sudan, from the late 19th century to the present day, particularly during the period of the Anglo-Egyptian Condominium, 1899-1955.

 Material relating to Christianity in Asia: from early Christianity, including Byzantine, Coptic, Nestorian; its spread into East and South East Asia (including the period of prohibition in Japan); and including modern-day material from Korea, China, Japan and South East Asia, with a particular focus on The Philippines; West Asian contemporary Orthodox, Coptic and Marionite Christianity.